 The Yellow Emperor does make suggestions based on the seasons as well.
 For example, during the Spring it is advisable to wake early and take a walk.
 The morning air is invigorating and helps you to connect with the energy of Spring.
 Stay tuned for more season-specific blogs at each season change.

-Now that you know the best time to exercise based on Chinese medical theory, if you’d like to find out how acupuncture can support your exercise regimen, give me a call at (619) 630-0802 or check out www.HealthyExperiences.com.
+Now that you know the best time to exercise based on Chinese medical theory, if you’d like to find out how acupuncture can support your exercise regimen, contact me at BostockLAc@gmail.com.